Jean Rouch International Film Festival - Regulations 42nd Edition (May 4-11, 2023)

 1. Presenting the Festival and its sections

-The Jean Rouch International Festival endeavors to present films that examine issues in the social sciences and humanities, through both their purpose and approach.
+The Jean Rouch International Festival showcases films that are connected to the fields of social sciences and humanities, through both their themes and cinematic approach.
+The Festival is led by the non-profit organisation: Comité du film ethnographique.

 Our call-for-films comprises three sections: